Agoric/documentation/main/guides/zoe/contract-basics.md

 ## State

-Contracts can use ordinary variables for state.
+Contracts can use ordinary variables and data structures for state.

 <<< @/snippets/zoe/src/02-state.js#startfn

-Using `set` changes the results of the following call to `get`:
+Using `makeRoom` changes the results of the following call to `getRoomCount`:

 <<< @/snippets/zoe/contracts/test-zoe-hello.js#test-state